Skip to content

 Getting Started

-This guide will help you set up and run the project on your local machine.
+This guide helps you set up and run the project on your local machine.
+You'll learn how to clone the repository, configure Firebase, and prepare for release builds.

 Quick Start